20 Easy Beginner Guitar Riffs - How Many Can You Play?

 People recognise what you're playing straight away.

-And because it can sometimes be a grind learning to play guitar, there's nothing more satisfying and rewarding than playing something and one of your friends or family say they know it.
+And because it can sometimes be a grind learning to play guitar, there's nothing more satisfying and rewarding than playing something on guitar when one of your friends or family say they recognise it.

 After hours of brainstorming we've compiled a list of what we consider to be the 20 best easy guitar riffs every guitar player should learn to play.